ppbrown/argocd-public-demo/README.md

 # argocd-public-demo

-The purpose of this repo is to give people who are curious about ArgoCD, a way to quickly and easily try it out in their own kubernetes cluster, with a minimum of setup hassle.
+The purpose of this repo is to give people who are curious about ArgoCD, a way to quickly and easily see what its footprint is in their own kubernetes cluster, with a minimum of setup hassle.
 (I also have something similar for [FluxCD](https://github.com/ppbrown/fluxcd-public-demo) )

-You can get argocd running a trivial demo app, with just two simpple commands given below
+You can get argocd running a trivial demo app, with just two simple commands given below.

+Do note that this demo is CLI focused.
+You can certainly follow through on the standard instructions to get the GUI running, but I do not cover that here.

 # Prerequisites